 It’s true: happiness comes from simple things, and is found when you least expect it.
 Just like this free-form french onion tart.
 Get ready for a slice of happiness!

-It is remarkable simple because all the flavours perform a staccato rhythm on your tongue, making it do a jig really — and instantly revealing that this is a phenomenal combination of flavours.
+All the flavours perform a staccato rhythm on your tongue, making it do a jig really — and instantly revealing that this is a phenomenal combination of flavours.
 The saltiness and the nuttiness in the cheese combine with the smoky tartness and sweetness of the onions — and when this soft, lightly crunchy and cheesy filling comes wrapped in a lovely light and buttery pastry, the textures take the sensation to a higher level.

 Well, what are you waiting for?
 Let’s go get a slice of happiness.
 And do let me know how it went by commenting below, or tagging me on Facebook with @notjustspice or using the hashgtag #notjustspice on Instagram.

 - 4 large onions thinly sliced